ROSELYN HOUSE SCHOOL

 Discipline and support

 Taking disciplinary action and still providing appropriate support are not mutually exclusive actions.
 They can, and should, occur at the same time if necessary.
 On the one hand there is preventative or forward-looking action to safeguard the victim and/or the perpetrator, especially where there are concerns that the perpetrator themselves may have been a victim of abuse; and, on the other, there is disciplinary action to punish a perpetrator for their past conduct.
-Roselyn House School and The RHISE Service should be very clear as to which category any action they are taking falls or whether it is really both and should ensure that the action complies with the law relating to each relevant category.
+Roselyn House School should be very clear as to which category any action they are taking falls or whether it is really both and should ensure that the action complies with the law relating to each relevant category.

 Working with parents and carers

-Roselyn House School and The RHISE Service will, in most instances, engage with both the victim’s and the alleged perpetrator’s parents or carers when there has been a report of sexual violence (this might not be necessary or proportional in the case of sexual harassment and should be considered on a case-by-case basis).
+Roselyn House School will, in most instances, engage with both the victim’s and the alleged perpetrator’s parents or carers when there has been a report of sexual violence (this might not be necessary or proportional in the case of sexual harassment and should be considered on a case-by-case basis).
 The exception to this rule is if there is a reason to believe informing a parent or carer will put a child at additional risk.
-Roselyn House School and The RHISE Service should carefully consider what information they provide to the respective parents or carers about the other child involved and when they do so.
+Roselyn House School should carefully consider what information they provide to the respective parents or carers about the other child involved and when they do so.
 In some cases, Children’s Social Care and/or the Police will have a very clear view and it will be important for the School or College to work with relevant agencies to ensure a consistent approach is taken to information sharing.

 It is also good practice for the School to meet with the alleged perpetrator’s parents or carers to discuss any arrangements that are being put into place that impact the alleged perpetrator, such as, for example, moving them out of classes with the victim and what this means for their education.
 The reason behind any decisions should be explained.
 Support for the alleged perpetrator should be discussed.